Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 June 15 2020

 - New UI Themes - Empire, Dwarf & Elf
+- Fixed NPC tab spacing issue with Advantage value field
-- Fixed NPC - Opposed Melee roll uses wrong name on NPC page 1
+- Fixed NPC tab Opposed Melee roll using wrong name on NPC page 1
 - Fixed Advantage not adding on Ranged Weapon target number in rolls
 - Fixed bug preventing Characteristic Bonus Modifier value from adding to the Characteristic Bonus Current value, due to javascript omission
 - Removed an extra curly bracket (This should fix the problem behind issue Roll20#6152)